capaj/Moonridge/README.md

 isomorphic [client side library](https://github.com/capaj/Moonridge-client) and server framework, which brings Mongoose model to the browser(or over the network to other node process).
 Based on [socket.io-rpc](https://github.com/capaj/socket.io-rpc).
 Framework agnostic-usable with any framework-let it be Angular, Aurelia, React or any other.

 On top of that, it features live queries.
-These are performance hungry, but we can get around it by caching live queries in memory.
-How to use it?
+These are performance hungry, but Moonridge is caching live queries in memory, so that one query is being live checked only once.
+If one user runs the same query as another, they are hitting the DB only once.

+### How to use it?
 See examples in smoke test folder([Angular](test/e2e-smoketest/angular)|[Aurelia](test/e2e-smoketest/aurelia)), if still not sufficent, read source code.
 Better docs are planned/WIP.

-##Basic usage serverside
+## Basic usage serverside
 ```javascript
     var mongoose = require('mongoose');
     var Moonridge = require('moonridge');